kellyjonbrazil/jc/README.md

   "date": "Aug 14 19:41"
 }
 ```
 The `jc` parsers can also be used as python modules.
-In this case the output will be a python dictionary instead of JSON:
+In this case the output will be a python dictionary, or list of dictionaries, instead of JSON:
 ```
 >>> import jc.parsers.ls
 >>>